aiokitchen/aiomisc/docs/source/io.rst

 * If the main task is read large chunks of files for processing, both of the above methods are not optimal.

-  Just try do all blocking staff in separate functions in threads:
+  Just try pack all blocking staff in separate functions and call it in a thread pool:

   .. code-block:: python
      :name: test_io_file_threaded